codedownio/sandwich/sandwich-site/docs/node_options.md

 ---
-id: node_visibility
+id: node_options
-title: Node Visibility
+title: Node Options
-sidebar_label: Node Visibility
+sidebar_label: Node Options
 ---

+## Introduction

+The basic functions like `describe`, `it`, etc. are aliases to lower-level functions called `describe'`, `it'`, etc. The lower-level versions accept **node options** which you can use to fine-tune how each node behaves.

 ## Visibility thresholds